 Visitors are expected to enter through the front doors and sign-in with the office.
-The district uses a visitor management system to scan visitors.
-Visitors are required to produce a scannable photo ID to complete this process.
-Sign in and out when entering and exiting the building.
+All visitors MUST provide state drivers licenses to gain access to any part of the building or visit with any student/staff.
 Those refusing to comply may be issued an order of no trespass.
 Custodial parents or legal guardians wishing to visit classrooms need to obtain permission from the administration one business day in advance.
 We reserve the right to deny visitors to the classrooms.
 Conferences with individual teachers should be arranged by calling the teacher and scheduling an appointment with him or her.
 Telephone conferences can be arranged during teacher's plan times.
 Students are not permitted to bring guests or provide access to anyone as we believe it is our responsibility to provide a safe learning environment for all students.